Home - Blog

 • It is expensive compared to most other surface finishes

 OSP is an organic, water-based surface finish.
-It is selective in its bonding with copper, and it also makes the PCB solderable.
+People sometimes refer to It is selective in its bonding with copper, and it also makes the PCB solderable.

 OSP surface finishing is notable for its environmental-friendliness since it is organic and water-based.
 It also makes it easy to apply, and the process is relatively short and straightforward compared to other surface finishes.
 Its advantages include: